 To Coach, You Need Permission

-Feedback from my original article on Agile Coaching posted yesterday has been good and opened up more conversations about what coaching is.
+Feedback from my original article “what agile coaching means to me” posted yesterday has been good and opened up more conversations about what coaching is.
 This got me thinking that I could write a sort of (almost) daily digest on coaching.

 As always, at the heart of everything we do at AWA is community, so if you are interested in coaching, please ask for me to cover certain subjects in the comments and if I have anything to offer, I will.